Kulshan Creek Neighborhood Resource Officer

 Any questions please feel free to contact me.

 Priority Policing Team (PPT)

-Under the command of the Patrol Division lieutenant and direct supervision of the Special Operations sergeant, officers assigned to the Priority Policing Team are primarily responsible to detect and suppress reoccurring criminal acts such as gang activity and car prowling, develop and implement neighborhood crime-resistance strategies, arrest and assist in the prosecution of individuals suspected of repeated criminal acts.
+Under the command of the Patrol Division lieutenant and direct supervision of the Special Operations Sergeant Brent Thompson, officers assigned to the Priority Policing Team are primarily responsible to detect and suppress reoccurring criminal acts such as gang activity and car prowling, develop and implement neighborhood crime-resistance strategies, arrest and assist in the prosecution of individuals suspected of repeated criminal acts.

 PPT offers gang education and awareness expertise to schools, community groups, and other law enforcement agencies.
 Investigates gang crimes and develops strategies to reduce gang encroachment in our community.
 Provides expert court testimony regarding gang activity in Mount Vernon.
 Develops crime reduction strategies for emerging crime problems like vehicle prowl.
 Address street level drug activity in neighborhoods.
 Develops arrest plan for high risk offenders and warrant services.

 Officers dedicated to neighborhoods with high service needs, traffic accident reduction, school crimes, parking, and animal control.

 - Special Operations Supervisor